ATTENDEE INFO

 -

-You still need to take care of you -
+You still need to take care of your own backpacking gear — we have easy our affordable options for you!

-Ibrahim Twist is your Wilderness Guide — he handles all logistics, route planning, safety, and operations.
+Ibrahim Twist handles all logistics, route planning, safety, and operations.
 He has extensive backpacking experience in the Sierra Nevada and knows this terrain well.

 -